09 Aug 4 Types of Stakeholder Interviews to Design Better Experiences

 However, each of these situations require subtly different approaches to how you’re engaging your stakeholders, or—rather—what you’re listening for.

-The four most common types of interviews that I encounter in my work at The Design Gym are Empathy Interviews, Inspirational Interviews, Ideation Interviews and Feedback Interviews.
+The four most common types of stakeholder interviews that I encounter in my work at The Design Gym are Empathy Interviews, Inspirational Interviews, Ideation Interviews and Feedback Interviews.
 In this post, we’re going to explore what each one entails, their individual nuances and what to keep in mind as you conduct each one of these interviews.

 Empathy Interviews are conversations with the people who are affected by what you’re designing (customers, target audiences, internal and external stakeholders, etc.).
 As its name implies, the goal of an empathy interview is to build empathy with your interviewees in an effort to better understand their experiences and points of view.